Power and Renewables

 byVirginia Fishburn

 As the industry leader in enabling our customers to create the future of energy, Enverus is very attuned to changes in the energy landscape.
 Legislation has played a key role in encouraging renewable development in the energy transition.
 Examples include tax incentives such as the Production Tax Credit (PTC) that credits renewable energy developers for each kilowatt-hour of electricity generated, and the Investment Tax Credit (ITC) which helps renewable energy developers offset the upfront costs of development.
 The Inflation Reduction Act (IRA), signed into law in 2022, extended and expanded ITC & PTC as well as other incentives to invest in the energy transition.
+This list of the top 10 U.S. solar developers highlights how these incentives have already contributed to significant solar capacity additions across the country.
 With any change in administration, it is possible that legislation around the energy transition might have impacts on the industry as a whole.
 The biggest changes to look out for will be around tariffs and changes to the IRA.

 Trump talks often about his intention of raising tariffs, which has potential to impact renewable developers as the supply chain may tighten.
 Solar tariffs have existed for over a decade, especially directed towards China which over the past two decades has become the world’s primary supplier of solar panels.
 Trump instituted solar tariffs in his first term to bolster the domestic solar supply industry, which Biden then eased to encourage development, but did not eliminate.
 In a second term, Trump has talked about implementing higher, stricter, and potentially broader tariffs.
 This could mean Southeast Asian countries are more impacted, which is meaningful because China had previously moved manufacturing to Southeast Asia to avoid some tariffs.
 Cases concerning Anti-Dumping and Countervailing Duties (AD/CVD) that might have addressed the issues of lower prices for foreign technology and avoided tariffs by working through other countries were in ongoing discussions during the Biden administration and still have not been fully settled.
 This means that changes in enforcement of the AD/CVD could lead to shifts in the imported panel market.
 New tariffs could also cover critical solar technology beyond panels such as batteries and inverters.
 International trade dynamics have many different factors and variables, and it remains to be seen what the new policies are.
 It is certainly possible to expect higher prices on imported technology (in addition to high prices on domestic technology that has not yet reached China and Southeast Asia’s scale of production) and supply chain disruptions, as developers outside of Southeast Asia may not be able to meet the same demand (Green Ridge Solar, 2024).